Est. time: 20 min.

 “Could I have your seat, because I would like to sit down?”

 Here’s why that would help.
 Harvard psychologist Ellen Langer did a study years ago in which her assistants asked to cut in line to make copies.
-Those were days when copies were rare devices and worked more slowly, so people often waited for their turn.
+Those were days when copiers were rare devices and they worked more slowly, so people often waited for their turn.
 People may also have been more accommodating back then, as 60 percent of the time those who had been waiting allowed the assistant to go first.
 The success rate shot up to 94 percent when people added the phrase “. . . because I’m in a rush.”

 But the most startling result came when people simply said, “Excuse me.
 I just have five pages.
 May I use the Xerox machine because I have to make some copies?”
 Those seven words are redundant.
 They provide no further justification for jumping the line.
 Even so, 93 percent of the people let the assistant cut in.
 The effect has been replicated in many experiments since the original one, including studies on subways and buses, as we considered here.